 If you are prosecuted for both offences, as long as they relate to the same event or accident, you should only receive penalty points for one offence, not both.

-Having said this, adding 5 – 10 points to your licence can have serious consequences.
-If you have been accused of failure to stop or failure to report an accident, ask us a free, no obligation question about your circumstances ….. click here
+Having said this, adding 5 - 10 points to your licence can have serious consequences.
+If you have been accused of failure to stop or failure to report an accident, ask us a free, no obligation question about your circumstances ….. click the contact button below

 Both offences are defendable allegations.
 You would have a defence if you: -